Each year there is a Heritage Festival near where I live.

-These two events combined resulted in a fun frothy-costumey 1870's Victorian gown that I like to call My Big Froufy Costumey Costume.
+These two events combined resulted in a fun frothy, and 'costumey' 1870s Victorian gown that I like to call My Big Froufy Costumey Costume.

-This particular gown is based off the 1871-73 gown featured on page 28 of Patterns of Fashion: English Women's Dresses and their contsrtuction c1860 - 1940 by Janet Arnold.
+This particular gown is based off the 1871-73 gown featured on page 28 of Patterns of Fashion: English Women's Dresses and their construction c1860 - 1940 by Janet Arnold.

-The original gown at the time of publication was housed at the Gallery of English Costume, and is currently housed at Manchester Galleries.
+At the time her book was published the original gown was housed at the Gallery of English Costume, however is currently housed at Manchester Galleries.

-The fun part of every historical garment is the trimmings.
+The fun part of every historical garments is the trimmings.

-tampico style bustle to finish the neckline and cuffs and it also provided the hat.
+I stole from my own work and used some box pleat ruffles that were intended for a tampico style bustle to finish the neckline and cuffs, it also provided the hat.

 The bustle was made the month before as part the 'blue' challenge.